bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/01.overview/08.Glossary/docs.md

 Theme
 ----
 A subpart of the template.
 A theme loads any style reference that is passed to the Less compiler.
-Themes are located in the settings/themes folder and are named as per the following theme.theme-name-example.less
+Themes are located in the settings/themes folder and are named as per the following theme.theme-name-example.json

 Template Style
 ----